Soesah/moms.lostmarbles.nl/src/jigsaw/readme.md

 The context provides information about the node.
 The context really is a complex node.

 - can be deleted
-- children thaxt can be inserted
+- children that can be inserted
 - can be moved up/down
 - copy
 - paste